krzyzanowskim/CryptoSwift/README.md

 ![](https://cloud.githubusercontent.com/assets/758033/10834511/25a26852-7e9a-11e5-8c01-6cc8f1838459.png)

 Sometimes "embedded framework" option is not available.
-In that case you have to add new build phase for the target
+In that case, you have to add new build phase for the target

 ![](https://cloud.githubusercontent.com/assets/758033/18415615/d5edabb0-77f8-11e6-8c94-f41d9fc2b8cb.png)